TheStaticBits/TheStaticBits/README.md

 # Hello, random person on the internet!

-I'm Matthew, a freshman in highschool who's been programming for more than three years.
+I'm Matthew, a freshman in high school.
+I've been programming for more than three years.
 I'm completely self taught, using online sites (mostly Youtube) to teach myself programming.
 Hopefully it'll become my career one day!